By Siddhartha Krishnan . 5 min read

-Also, Rajit Kapoor’s portrayal of “Byomkesh Bakshi” was a standout, to the effect, that he was able to connect to the average Indian, by delicately depicting a person, who was both simple and quietly confident of his abilities, with aplomb on screen.
-For this reason, despite all his later successes as an actor, he is still remembered today, especially among the kids of the 90s, as “Byomkesh Bakshi”.
+Also, Rajit Kapoor’s portrayal of “Byomkesh Bakshi” was a standout as he was able to connect to the average Indian by expertly depicting a person who was simple yet quietly confident of his abilities.
+For this reason, despite all his later successes as an actor he is still remembered today, especially among the kids of the 90s, as “Byomkesh Bakshi”.

 Sharadindu penned 32 Byomkesh Bakshi stories between 1932 to 1970.
 “Satyanveshi”, which was a Byomkesh story, was the writer’s first work.
 Interestingly, he had abruptly stopped writing Byomkesh stories in 1938 and had left for Bombay to write film scripts.
 But such was the popularity of these stories, that he resumed writing them in 1951 and continued doing so, until his untimely death in 1970.
 He also created other memorable fictional characters like “Boroda” and “Sadashib” and was lauded for the humour, wit and satire in his writings.
 His stories were generally short and had an unexpected twist in the end.

 The TV series directed by Basu Chatterjee was first aired in 1993.
 Season 1, comprised of 14 episodes and Season 2 which was aired in 1997, comprised of 20 episodes.
 Prior to making “Byomkesh Bakshi”, Basu Chatterjee was already a celebrated director in the Indian film industry with iconic films like Rajnigandha (1974), Chotti Si Baat (1975) and Chitchor (1976)—to name only a few, to his credit.
 These films along with his celebrated TV series, is still watched in India because they are regarded as classics.